 Getting into cryptocurrency mining can be hard.
 There's a lot of hardware to buy, things to learn, factors to consider.
 While the same can be true for Bitcoin Gold, the developers aim to make it easier.
 How?
 By cutting off ASIC computers and making Bitcoin Gold mining available to everyone.

-Bitcoin Gold is a hard fork of the most popular and oldest cryptocurrency in the world, the bitcoin.
+Bitcoin Gold is a hard fork of the most popular and oldest cryptocurrency in the world, Bitcoin.
 Developers made it with a single guiding principle.
 They developed it to make it impossible to mine Bitcoin Gold with ASIC computers.

 What are ASIC computers?
 The abbreviation means Application Specific Integrated Circuit.
-In the context of this article, it's a machine, which was tailor-made to mine Bitcoin Gold.
-Thankfully, machines like this don’t exist for this cryptocurrency.
+In the context of this article, it's a machine, which was tailor-made to mine Bitcoin.
+Thankfully, machines like this don’t exist for Bitcoin Gold.